Atlas-OS/docs/docs/getting-started/installation.md

 By default, Windows may not have your computer's network drivers, meaning after reinstalling, your computer could have no internet connection.

-For this reason, we **strongly** recommend that you do one of the below:
+For this reason, we **strongly** recommend that you do one of the following:

 - Download your network drivers beforehand and store them on external storage
 - Have the ability to download and transfer network drivers from another device later